 Here's another great idea to repurpose those empty wine bottles.
 This centerpiece from abigail cheatham via Pinterest features melted candles over the bottles, which is reminiscent of the centerpieces at many cozy neighborhood restaurants.
 String some greenery around the bottles to give your table a warm and romantic feel.Continue to 13 of 19 below.

 Twinkle lights can bring warmth to the whole winter season, not just the holidays.
 And this glass hurricane look from Hi Miss Puff is incredibly easy to create.
 Just add some pinecones surrounded by battery-powered twinkle lights to a large hurricane vase for a beautiful seasonal centerpiece.Continue to 14 of 19 below.

 14 of 19

-Mini Christmas trees are a staple of any grocery store or nursery during the month of December, but this fun centerpiece from The Golden Sycamore proves it's just as charming after the holiday ends.
-This simple polka-dot pot isn't holiday specific, which makes this Christmas tree look great for every month.Continue to 15 of 19 below.
+Mini evergreen trees are a common sight at grocery stores and plant nurseries during the month of December.
+And this fun centerpiece from The Golden Sycamore proves the trees can be used for more than just Christmas.
+The simple polka-dot pot isn't holiday specific, and the greenery and pinecones represent the winter season at large.Continue to 15 of 19 below.

 15 of 19